 - Seek diversity of membership by gender, ethnicity and age

 - Limited number of guest seats for each meeting

 How do I become involved in a Local Product Council?

-- Submit a formal request to Kathryn Craig.
+- Submit a formal request to Kathryn Dionne.
 You will be asked to submit a resume or bio in order for the co-chairs to balance the membership of the council.